browserengineering/book/book/styles.md

 debugging `relative_url` try removing the `try`/`except` here, which can hide errors.

-Since the page's stylesheets come *after* browser style, user styles take priority over the browser style sheet.
+Since the page's stylesheets come *after* browser styles, user styles take priority over the browser style sheet.
 With the rules loaded, we need only sort and apply them and then do layout, the code for which we've already added to `load`.
 Open this page up again, and you should